wired00/custom-queue/readme.md

 ```

-### Origin
-This is an enhancement to the unmaintained Laravel External Queue package (kristianedlund/laravel-external-queue)

 ### License
+This is built upon the unmaintained, and non-functional, Laravel External Queue package (kristianedlund/laravel-external-queue)

+It is of MIT license do what you want with it.
+All care no responsibility.
 [MIT license](http://opensource.org/licenses/MIT).